-The vaginitis wet mount test is a test to detect an infection of the vagina that does not involve the urinary tract.
+The vaginitis wet mount test is a test to detect an infection of the vagina.

-There may be slight discomfort with the pelvic examination and when the speculum is inserted.
+There may be slight discomfort when the speculum is inserted into the vagina.

 The test looks for the cause of vaginal irritation and discharge.